-- Bit 0: On Setpoint Error.
-Set when a Limit Switch ON Setpoint is outside of the range of 0 to (SF 1).
-Input registers 15 and 16 will report which output and setpoint have the error. - Bit 1: Off Setpoint Error.
-Set when a Limit Switch OFF Setpoint is outside of the range of 0 to (SF 1) or if the on and off setpoints are equal but not zero.
-Input registers 15 and 16 will report which output and setpoint have the error. - Bit 2: Advance Error.
+Bit 0: On Setpoint Error.
+Set when a Limit Switch ON Setpoint is outside of the range of 0 to (SF - 1).
+Input registers 15 and 16 will report which output and setpoint have the error.

+Bit 1: Off Setpoint Error.
+Set when a Limit Switch OFF Setpoint is outside of the range of 0 to (SF-1) or if the on and off setpoints are equal but not zero.
+Input registers 15 and 16 will report which output and setpoint have the error.

+Bit 2: Advance Error.
 Set when an advance value is outside of the range of ± 999 .
-Input register 16 will report which output has the error. - Bit 3: Timed Output Error.
-Set when a timed output range is outside of the range of (1 to 9999) or if the on/off setpoints of a timed output are outside of the range of 0 to (SF-1). - Bit 4: Reserved, will always be equal to zero. - Bit 5: Pulsed Output Error.
+Input register 15 will report which output has the error.

+Bit 3: Timed Output Error.
+Set when a timed output range is outside of the range of (1 to 9999) or if the on/off setpoints of a timed output are outside of the range of 0 to (SF-1).

+Bit 4: Reserved, will always be equal to zero.

+Bit 5: Pulsed Output Error.
 Set if there is an error with one or more of the pulsed output parameter.
-The difference between the leading and trailing edge setpoints must be greater than ((Pulse Quantity On count) + (Pulse Quantity 1)).
-This bit will also be set if the on/off setpoints of the pulsed outputs are outside of the range of 0 to (SF-1). - Bit 6: Output Quantity Programming Error.
-This bit will be set under four conditions. - 1.
-If you try to program more than two outputs at a time in Output Programming Block word 1. - 2.
-If no outputs are selected in Output Programming Block word 1. - 3.
-While operating in Group Mode, if you attempt to program the outputs before the groups have been programmed. - 4.
-While operating in Group Mode, if you try to program outputs not assigned to a group.
+The difference between the leading and trailing edge setpoints must be greater than ((Pulse Quantity On count) + (Pulse Quantity - 1)).
+This bit will also be set if the on/off setpoints of the pulsed outputs are outside of the range of 0 to (SF-1).

+Bit 6: Output Quantity Programming Error.
+This bit will be set if you try to program more than two outputs at a time in Output Programming Block word 1, if no outputs are selected in word 1, or if you try to program outputs not assigned to a group.